solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 - Keypair can be stored per app
 - No inter-app communication required
-- Enables newer use cases like Gaming
+- Enables newer use cases that need less friction (e.g: gaming)

 For these alternative key custody solutions, there is a viable solution forward for iOS dApps.
 Let's approach the solutions from two perspectives: dApp developers and wallet apps.